honghaow/honghaow.github.io/_pages/about.md

 ## About Me

-I will join the Computer Science department at the **Washington State University (WSU)** as a tenure track assistant professor from Fall 2023.
+I will join the Computer Science Department at the [Washington State University (WSU)](https://school.eecs.wsu.edu/) as a tenure track assistant professor from Fall 2023.
 I am very fortunate to be advised by [Prof. Lei Ying](https://leiying.engin.umich.edu/) in Department of Electrical Engineering and Computer Science at [The University of Michigan, Ann Arbor](https://eecs.engin.umich.edu/).
 My research interests lie in designing scalable, theoretical and practical machine learning algorithms with strong theoretical guarantees.

 ## To Prospective Students

- I have multiple Ph.D. openings in my group at WSU.
+$$\color{blue}{Blue} I have `multiple Ph.D. openings` in my group at WSU.$$

 - **I am looking for highly motivated students with strong  backgrounds in matthematics, reinforcement learning, machine learning and optimization to work with me.**